ttltrk/TTT/CLOUD/IBM/IBM.md

 We just went over the five essential characteristics.
 While we will go into greater depth of the deployment and the service models in the later videos, let me leave you with a brief overview of these models.

-There are three types of cloud deployment models—Public, Private, and Hybrid.
+There are three types of cloud deployment models:

+- Public
+- Private
+- Hybrid

-Public cloud is when you leverage cloud services over the open internet on hardware owned by the cloud provider, but its usage is shared by other companies.
+1. Public cloud is when you leverage cloud services over the open internet on hardware owned by the cloud provider, but its usage is shared by other companies.

-Private cloud means that the cloud infrastructure is provisioned for exclusive use by a single organization.
+2. Private cloud means that the cloud infrastructure is provisioned for exclusive use by a single organization.
 It could run on-premises or it could be owned, managed, and operated by a service provider.

-And when you use a mix of both public and private clouds, working together seamlessly, that is classified as the Hybrid model.
+3. And when you use a mix of both public and private clouds, working together seamlessly, that is classified as the Hybrid model.

-Now, let’s look at the three service models that are based on the three layers in a computing stack - Infrastructure, Platform, and Applications.
+Now, let’s look at the three service models that are based on the three layers in a computing stack:

+- Infrastructure
+- Platform
+- Applications

-These cloud computing models are aptly referred to as Infrastructure as a Service (Iaas), Platform as a Service (PaaS), and Software as a Service (SaaS).
+These cloud computing models are aptly referred to as:

+- Infrastructure as a Service (Iaas)
+- Platform as a Service (PaaS)
+- Software as a Service (SaaS)

-In an Infrastructure as a Service model, you get access to infrastructure and physical computing resources such as servers, networking, storage, and data center space - without the need to manage or operate them.
+1. In an Infrastructure as a Service model, you get access to infrastructure and physical computing resources such as servers, networking, storage, and data center space - without the need to manage or operate them.

-In a Platform as a Service model, you get access to the platform, that is the hardware and software tools, usually those needed to develop and deploy applications to users over the Internet.
+2. In a Platform as a Service model, you get access to the platform, that is the hardware and software tools, usually those needed to develop and deploy applications to users over the Internet.

-Software as a Service is a software licensing and delivery model in which software and applications are centrally hosted and licensed on a subscription basis, and sometimes also referred to as "on-demand software."
+3. Software as a Service is a software licensing and delivery model in which software and applications are centrally hosted and licensed on a subscription basis, and sometimes also referred to as "on-demand software."
-In the next video, we will go over some of the key evolutions that brings us to what cloud computing is today.

 [^^^](#IBM_CLOUD)